PLCoster/fcc_frontendlibs_project5/README.md

 - `/pages` - in the Next.js framework, pages are associated with routes in the app based on the file name.
 In this app there is only a single route (`/`), and the React components that build the page are in `index.js`.

   - the `_app.js` page file is a special component that wraps every other page.
 In this project this just renders the `NavBar` component on every page, and adds in the FCC testing script.
+It also holds as a state variable the current timer phase, which is lifted to this component so that the NavBar can also be styled based on the timer phase.
   - `index.js` is the only page in this application, it renders the `Timer` component.
   - `404.js` is a custom error page that is set to redirect users immediately to the app if reached.